 You've laid the tiles in your bathroom or kitchen and applied the grout.
 Good work, but the job isn't done yet.
-Cementitious grouts, which are most of them, leave a thin cloudy layer on the tiles that you won't notice until it has dried, which could take several hours, depending on the temperature.
-This is grout haze, and cleaning tile after grout haze gets established gets more difficult to remove the longer you leave it.
+Most grouts leave a thin cloudy layer on the tiles that you won't notice until it has dried, which could take several hours, depending on the temperature and humidity.
+This is grout haze, and removing it gets harder the longer you leave it.

 Even after you clean off the grout haze, you still have a little more work to do before you can call the job finished.
-Cementitious grouts need to be sealed or they'll absorb moisture and become moldy in short order.
-Fortunately, this job is much less demanding than cleaning grout haze, especially if you use a commercial grout seal applicator.
+Standard cementitious grouts need to be sealed or they'll absorb moisture and remain prone to staining.
+Fortunately, this job is much less demanding than cleaning grout haze, especially if you use a commercial grout sealer applicator.

 How to Remove Grout Haze

 If you get to the grout haze early, you can usually wipe it off with dry cheesecloth.
 That's what a pro who knows how to remove grout haze does.
 Need more wiping power?
 Wet a terry cloth towel and use it to wipe the tiles.
 The water often reactivates the cement in the haze and makes it easier to remove.
+Just be careful not to use too much water if the grout hasn't fully cured.
 You can also clean off the rubber float you used for grouting, wet it and use it to wipe off the grout haze.
 Be sure to rub carefully along the grout lines.
 That's where haze and excess grout tends to accumulate.